 with mixed greens salad

-A French Dip is a warm toasted sandwich filled with mushrooms (as a vegetarian twist on the traditional beef filling), topped with melted cheese, and dipped in flavorful cooking liquid.
-Enjoy it with a fresh and super simple salad on the side.
+A French Dip is a warm toasted sandwich filled with tender beef, topped with melted cheese, and dipped in flavorful au jus.
+To build flavor in Monday's leftover pot roast, saute it with onions before adding it to the sandwiches.
 This meal was last featured in 2021.

 - Soy sauce, low-sodium - 1 Tbsp

 - Mustard, Dijon - 2 tsp (use a large grain mustard if you have it)